igordanchenko/react-photo-album/docs/examples/infinite-scroll.md

 # Infinite Scroll

-This example demonstrates the use of the experimental [InfiniteScroll](/documentation#InfiniteScroll) component.
+This example demonstrates the use of the [InfiniteScroll](/documentation#InfiniteScroll) component.
 This demo reuses the same set of photos due to bandwidth limitations and finishes after 200 photos.